 You’re not the only one who can benefit from this amazing honey.
 It can help your four-legged friends, too.
 Manuka honey can also work as a treatment for your dog’s skin problem or upset tummy.12

 A Word Of Caution!

 Do keep in mind that it is not a good idea to give honey to babies and very young children.
 Raw honey may cause botulism poisoning in children below 12 months.
-Additionally, honey may slow blood clotting.
-So, it might not be advisable to consume it if you’re already on medication to control blood clotting (anticoagulants).13
+Also, honey may slow blood clotting.
+So, it may not be a good idea to have it if you’re already on medication such as anticoagulants to control blood clotting.13

 |↑1||Eteraf-Oskouei, Tahereh, and Moslem Najafi.
 “Traditional and modern uses of natural honey in human diseases: a review.”
 Iranian journal of basic medical sciences 16, no. 6 (2013): 731-742.|

 |↑2, ↑7||Manuka honey, National Cancer Institute.|